23 August 2022

 This government measure started in March 2020 in response to COVID-19's impact on investment markets.
 Reduced minimum rates give you the option to manage your income payments differently during difficult times.

 From 1 July 2023, the government minimum drawdown rates for the 2023/24 financial year onwards will defer to the default rate.

 Beyond that, you’re free to set up how much you get paid so you can live the retirement you’re after.

 With AustralianSuper’s account based pension, Choice Income, you have the option to be paid every 2 weeks, monthly, quarterly, twice a year, or annually.

 2. You have flexibility with your super savings

-- Balance Booster, which provides an option for moving from a super or TTR Income account to a Choice Income account.
+- Balance Booster, which provides an option for moving from a super, or TTR Income account to a Choice Income account.

 3. You continue to benefit from any investment returns

-Many people aren’t aware that there are income options to explore in retirement that offer alternatives to taking super as a lump sum when you retire.
+Many people aren’t aware there are income options to explore in retirement that offer alternatives to taking super as a lump sum when you retire.

-Am I eligible for Choice Income?
+Are you eligible for Choice Income?

 Staying on top of your retirement income